• Skip to main content

 This piece was commissioned by Brian McGowan, conductor of William Annin Middle School Orchestra in Bridgewater, NJ.
 It was premiered in June, 2018 at William Annin Middle School.

-Instrumentation: intermediate string orchestra, with optional sitar and/or tabla
+Instrumentation: string orchestra (youth), optional sitar and/or tabla

 Other Versions: